5G-MAG/Standards/pages/lte-based-5g-broadcast/3gpp-specifications.md

 ---
 layout: default
-title: Specifications
+title: 3GPP Specifications
 parent: MBMS and LTE-based 5G Broadcast
 has_children: false
 nav_order: 0
 ---

-# 📑 Specifications and relevant references
+# Related 3GPP Specifications

 This is a list of specifications in the scope of MBMS / LTE-based 5G Terrestrial Broadcast.